alpakpinar/alpakpinar.github.io/index.md

 Here are several books that I find worth reading:

-- Why Nations Fail: The Origins of Power, Prosperity, and Poverty, Daron Acemoglu, James A. Robinson
+- Why Nations Fail: The Origins of Power, Prosperity and Poverty, Daron Acemoglu, James A. Robinson
 - Samarkand, Amin Maalouf

 Here are several bands that I enjoy listening to: